Covenant Fellowship Leadership Team

 When she is not hanging out with her dog, Milo, she likes to read historical fiction, brush up on her French, go jogging, and watch movies with her sister.

-Justin Wang is a senior at Northern Valley Demarest High School.
+Justin Wang is a freshman at The U.S. Coast Guard Academy.
 He was raised in a Christian family and actively attends East Bergen Christian Church.
 Justin was baptized in 2015 and then called to become a leader at EBCC.
 He helps lead praise and teaches kids in the Starlight Ministry.
-He is also a leader for Harvesters (student-run Christian club) in Northern Valley Demarest High School.
+He was also a leader for Harvesters (student-run Christian club) in Northern Valley Demarest High School.

 Justin was born and raised in New Jersey.
 He loves meeting new people, listening to music, playing sports, eating with friends, and traveling to foreign places.

 Kevin Chen was born in Missouri and moved to the East Coast with the rest of his family at the age of 5.
 A year later, his mother introduced him and his sister to the family of God at EBCC shortly after discovering her own faith.
-Kevin, now a freshman at Stonybrook University, is a member of the praise team and the Starlight Ministry here at Covenant Fellowship.
+Kevin, now a sophomore at Stonybrook University, is a member of the praise team here at Covenant Fellowship and also a student-leader at his campus ministry.

 Since leaving Missouri, Kevin has lived in Edgewater, Fort Lee, Tenafly, and now back in Fort Lee.
 Outside of school, Kevin enjoys playing basketball, practicing guitar, and reading.